 The ThM degree is the highest graduate level academic degree available at Grace.
-The ThM degree is 29 credits beyond the MDiv.
-Most course-work is in biblical languages and research, culminating in the thesis.
+The ThM degree is 29 credits beyond the MDiv (for a total of 124 credits).
+Most course-work is in biblical languages and research, culminating in the thesis, which is the capstone project.
 The ThM also prepares students to enter post-graduate (doctoral) research programs.
 This degree is also beneficial for those who desire to teach in an academic institution and/or who desire to be more effective in their teaching and preaching.
-Students may transfer up to 14 credit hours beyond their earned MDiv into the ThM Program from another accredited graduate institution.
+Students may transfer up to 14 credit hours beyond their earned MDiv into the

+ThM Program from another accredited graduate institution.
 For a fee, students may extend the length of time to complete the thesis by completing the General Petition Form.
 Approval must come from the Graduate Dean.